w3c/wai-tutorials/source/carousels/animations.html.erb.md

   - 2.2.2
 ---

-Carousels typically periodically rotate the displayed items.
+Carousels typically rotate the displayed items periodically.
 Provide users with control over any animations in your carousel.
-Providing different ways for users to stop this animation is essential for people who might find the changes distracting, and for people who need more time to read carousel items.
+Stopping animation is essential for people who find the changes distracting and for people who need more time to read carousel items.

-## Stop button
+## Play/Stop button

 One common approach to control carousel animations is to provide a button to allow users to stop and resume the animations.
-The example below, illustrates how such a button might be marked-up.
-The button label and its function alternate, depending on whether the animation is currently on or off:
+The example below illustrates how such a button can be marked-up.
+The button label and its function change, depending on whether the animation is currently on or off:

 {::nomarkdown}
 <%= code_start %>